ariesastra/fb-bot/readme.md

 # Facebook NodeJS BOT
-this programm is using NodeJS, Postgresql, sequelize ORM, testing using JEST and Supertest, and also some dependencies such as moment.
+this programm is using NodeJS, testing using JEST and Supertest, and also dependencies that required such as request.

 ## Setup
 to setting up this project, you just run npm install / npm i, and wait untill all programm installed.